 Zunigha is co-founder and co-director of The Lenape Center, based in New York City, which promotes the history and culture of the Lenape people (also known as Delaware Indians) through the arts, humanities, social identity, and environmental activism.
 His multimedia experience includes writing, producing, directing, acting, narrating, and composing/performing traditional music.
 Zunigha is an accomplished public speaker, workshop facilitator, and panel moderator.
 He is known throughout Indian Country as a master of ceremonies at cultural performances and events.

-Hadrien Coumans - Hadrien Coumans is co-founder and co-director of Lenape Center and Advisor for Well-being.
-He is of service to individuals, organizations and communities both locally and internationally through advising, advocacy, public speaking and ceremony.
-His areas of focus are cultural continuance and genocide prevention.
+Hadrien Coumans is co-founder and co-director of Lenape Center and Advisor for Well-being.
+Hadrien is of service to people; supporting individuals, organizations, and communities both local and international, through public speaking, advisement, advocacy, and ceremony.
+Hadrien's work focuses on cultural continuance and genocide prevention.
 Hadrien lectures at Columbia University.
 He is an adopted member of the White Turkey-Fugate family.

 Brent Michael Davids